Stone Fireplace Painting Guide

 Painting a Stone Fireplace

 Why should you consider painting your old stone fireplace?
 If it’s from the 1960’s or 70’s, it’s probably a huge eyesore made from dark (or worse) speckled stone.
 Not only will painting your stone fireplace make it look new and modern, but a fresh coat of paint will lighten and brighten your room.
 The finishing touch of your dreamed home makeover.
 Whether your fireplace has stacked stone, smooth stone, jagged stone, or limestone, remodeling with a fresh coat of paint can make it look updated and beautiful.

 Painting can neutralize the color of multicolored stones, tone down the look of dark harsh looking stones, and dress up rustic stones.
 A painted stone fireplace has a versatile, softer look which makes it easier to decorate around, especially during the holidays.

-When you think of painting a stone fireplace, the first color that may come to mind is white.
+When you think of painting a stone fireplace, white may be the first color that comes to mind.
 Depending on your decor, white could look lovely or it could seem a bit stark.
 Luckily, there’s more than one painting technique you can choose from to get just the right look for your taste and your room’s decor.

-In this article we’ll explore the top three stone fireplace painting techniques:
+In this article we’ll explore how to paint a stone fireplace, focussing on the top three stone fireplace painting techniques:

 - Painting your stone fireplace one solid color